 Add-ons

-| Add-On | Additional Feature | Activated by Default |
+| Add-on | What it adds | Activated by default |

 |---|---|---|